Self-Organizing-Systems-TU-Darmstadt/NANDRiboswitchDesignByBayesOpt/README.md

 [![DOI](https://zenodo.org/badge/942468189.svg)](https://doi.org/10.5281/zenodo.15185168)

-# NAND Hybrid Riboswitch Design by Deep Batch Bayesian Optimization
+# Iterative Design of a NAND Hybrid Riboswitch by Deep Batch Bayesian Optimization
-This repository provides the code and data corresponding to the paper [**NAND Hybrid Riboswitch Design by Deep Batch Bayesian Optimization**](https://www.biorxiv.org/content/10.1101/2025.03.28.645907v1) by Daniel Kelvin$, Erik Kubaczka$, Heinz Koeppl*, and Beatrix Suess*, currently available as preprint on bioRxiv.
+This repository provides the code and data corresponding to the paper [**Iterative Design of a NAND Hybrid Riboswitch by Deep Batch Bayesian Optimization**](https://www.biorxiv.org/content/10.1101/2025.03.28.645907v1) by Daniel Kelvin\$, Erik Kubaczka\$, Heinz Koeppl*, and Beatrix Suess*, currently available as preprint on bioRxiv.

 DK, BS: Department of Biology, TU Darmstadt, Darmstadt, 64287, Germany
 DK, EK, HK: Department of Electrical Engineering and Information Technology, TU Darmstadt, Darmstadt, 64283, Germany